IkBenOlie5/EEG/README.md

 # EEG
 For our PWS (School Research Project) at Christelijk Gymnasium Utrecht, we have built an EEG (electroencephalogram) machine.
 This is a machine that measures brain waves, voltage differences which oscillate and represent synchronized activity over a network of neurons.
 For our project, we measure alpha waves originating from the occipital lobe because they are one of the strongest EEG signals.
-Alpha waves reflect activities in the visual cortex, when someone closes their eyes or relaxes, their magnitude is increased, and decreased with open eyes and concentration.
+Alpha waves reflect activities in the visual cortex; when someone closes their eyes or relaxes, their magnitude is increased, and decreased with open eyes and concentration.

 ## We have used the EEG data for multiple applications:
 - [Analyzing the data.](analysis)